Why 2025 Looks Exciting

 Another key trend is increased reliance on technology, including robotics, points out Ajay Bakaya, Managing Director, Sarovar Hotels & Resorts.
 “While India has a large population, there's a growing labour shortage in the hospitality sector.
 Robots can help with tasks like cleaning guest room corridors and banquet halls, especially during off-peak hours, to address the staffing challenges in hospitality.
 We may even see robots being used in some hotels for guest interaction, like delivering drinks, mainly for the novelty factor or a bit of drama and adding a 'wow' factor.
 We will see more hotels being developed within a two to four-hour driving distance from major cities.
 This is due to lower land costs and the desire for quick getaways, especially with rising stress levels and increasing airfare which makes road travel a far better option.”

-Raffles Udaipur Resort
+Raffles Udaipur Resort.

 Zubin Saxena, Senior Vice President and Regional Head, South Asia, Hilton